 Moms of young children are very often less interested in sex than their partners.
 Husbands are frustrated and wonder what happened to the energetic woman they married.
 (Have a little patience, guys.
 It very well may be temporary.
 Kind of a long temporary, I know, but still, it’s a season.)

 Another growing phenomenon is low testosterone in men.
-So, many men have less interest in sex now than they did 50 years ago.
-Research has shown that high blood pressure, high cholesterol, diabetes, and obesity lower testosterone¹, and (surprise!) all of those conditions are on the rise.
+Many men have less interest in sex now than they did 50 years ago.
+Research has shown that high blood pressure, high cholesterol, diabetes, and obesity lower testosterone¹, and (surprise!) all of these conditions are on the rise.

 Depression and anxiety are also on the rise, and while these conditions are libido-killers in themselves, the medications used to treat them have the common side effect of causing sexual dysfunction.

 The endocrine system, which modulates your hormones (and therefore, your sex drive), is easily disrupted.
 Besides medications, endocrine disruptors in the environment, home products, and even our food supply are known to cause a wide range of reproductive problems, including low libido.